 Index = relative abundance point estimates; SE= standard error; CV = coefficient of variation; CI.05 and CI.95 = lower and upper range of 90% confidence interval.

-5 Summary
+Summary

-The estimate of relative juvenile abundance from the 2012 scientific aerial survey shows a substantial decrease from 2011, and the point estimate is second lowest, next to 1999, of all survey years.
-Taking confidence intervals into account, the 2012 estimate is similar to estimates obtained in 1999 and several years during the period 2005-2009.
+The estimate of relative juvenile abundance from the 2013 scientific aerial survey shows a substantial increase from 2012, and even when taking confidence intervals into account, is above the long-term average.